 Step 1: Thread the Needle

-The thread used in the garment construction can also be used for sewing on a button.
+The thread used in garment construction can also be used for sewing on a button.
 Since shank buttons are typically sewn onto heavier-weight fabrics, you can also use a thicker thread, such as a button or topstitching thread, for some extra strength.

 Step 2: Secure the Thread